lcadorel/GeoInformationRealEstate/README.md

 # GeoInformationRealEstate
-Named Entity Recognition and Relationship Extraction from housing advertisements
+This repository contains datasets, Pretrained language models and Code to verify results of Named Entity Recognition and Relationship Extraction from French housing advertisements.